 Young people and nature

-Young people and nature is a hot topic in 2019.
+Young people and nature is a hot topic.
 Engaged or not bothered?
 Dis/connected?
 ‘Braw’ or naw?
-See what happened during Year of Young People 2018, and what's going on through Year of Green Action 2019, #iwill, Kick the Dust and more…
+See the legacy from Year of Young People 2018 and Year of Green Action 2019, and find out about #iwill, Keeping It Wild and more...

 Research and feedback

 Relevant research and feedback is crucial to creating meaningful resources and experiences.
 ReRoute and Kick the Dust are looking to gather young people’s views about connecting with nature - find out more.

 What are young people doing to get involved?
 There are plenty of examples from Kick the Dust, #iwill and Scottish Government’s Year of Young People 2018 that highlight the positive actions that young people are taking.